john-science/exif_delete/README.md

     ImportError: No module named PIL

 Then you did not correctly install the `PIL` module, and will have to get that installed.
+Perhaps you got an error in the "pip install" line above?

 ## Usage